dhrubo55/personal-blog/content/posts/day-67-becoming-a-memory-plumber-a-tale-of-memory-leak-and-how-to-find-them-part-1.md

       }
 }
 ```

 now after this there will be only 1 instance of `SaleResult` in the hashmap after insert.

 #### Inner class that references outer classes

+This happens in the case of non-static inner classes (anonymous classes).
+For initialization, these inner classes always require an instance of the enclosing class.
+This type of leak occurs when the inner class holds a reference to the outer class. which prevents the garbage collector from reclaiming any memory associated with outer instance.
+This causes significant performance degradation and even application crashes if not addressed properly.

+Inner classes are useful for organizing code better, but it is important to consider their impact on memory management when using them in your program design.
+The best way to prevent this type of issue is through `proper usage of weak references` within the inner class implementation or using `static` classes. so that it does not maintain a strong reference back up into its parent or containing object graph structure while still providing access as needed at runtime.

 ### Analyze for finding Memory leaks